beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 Through the web UI:

    Select "Hello -> My Groups" from the menu, then click "Create".
-Enter a group name and display name and click "Create".
+Enter a group name, display name and description and click "Create".

 Through the ``bkr`` cli::

-   bkr group-create --display-name="My New Group" <mynewgroup>
+   bkr group-create --display-name="My New Group" --description="This is my very own group.
+Email me@example.com if you want to be included." <mynewgroup>

 A new group is created, with one member (you) who is also the group owner.
 The change is recorded in the "Group Activity" log.